 Habitus is a great tool for securely managing secrets during builds (among other things).
-If you’d like to integrate your existing Habitus build flow into a Maestro application, you need to ensure the conditions below are met.
+If you'd like to integrate your existing Habitus build flow into a Cloud 66 application, you need to ensure the conditions below are met.

 If you’re not an existing Habitus user, you’ll need to read through its documentation to fully understand the purpose and power of the tool.
-You should also familiarise yourself with basics of using Habitus with Maestro.
+You should also familiarise yourself with basics of using Habitus with Cloud 66.

 1. Explicitly define secrets as Habitus environment variables

 Your application (or service) must define any secrets you want to access as environment variables (ENV vars) with the format: HABITUS_ + ENV key.
 For example to access the secret with the key

 MY_SECRET you need to set an environment variable of

 If you need help defining ENV vars in Cloud 66, please follow our guide on the subject.

 Smart variable names

 HABITUS_ prefix will signal Cloud 66 to automatically start Habitus in secret-serving mode.